All Episodes

 What happens around the world politically, I cannot speak for that.

-But I am here with all of these women, including our attorneys, and I would be more than happy to meet with him, and I will meet him halfway.
+But I am here with all of these women, including our attorneys, and I would be more than happy to meet with him and I will meet him halfway.

-About her transfer in the training.
+About her transfer and behind.

 I'm happy to speak to that.